Purpura fulminans in Infant/Neonate

 13507004 – Purpura fulminans

-- Coumadin necrosis (warfarin necrosis) – The purpura from Coumadin (warfarin) is more prominent on fatty areas such as breasts, buttocks, and thighs, while PF is more extensive.
-Lesions often rapidly progress to purpuric bullae.
+- Coumadin necrosis (warfarin necrosis) – Purpura from warfarin is more prominent on fatty areas such as the breasts, buttocks, and thighs, while PF is usually more extensive.

 - Acute meningococcemia